 Working of Autocollimator:

-- The objective lens will parallel the light rays, & the light rays will move towards the reflectors.
+The objective lens will parallel the light rays, & the light rays will move toward the reflectors.

 Now there can be two cases:

 Case 1: The reflector is perpendicular to the ray of light.

 - When the reflected light rays reach the reflector, and the reflector is perpendicular to the light rays, the light rays will reflect back to their original path.

 - These light rays are then brought to focus in the plane of the target’s graticule, coincident with the intersection of the cross lines of the grillage.